juliostmendes/dao-jdbc/README.md

 # DAO JDBC
-A simple CRUD using JDBC with MySQL
+A simple CRUD using JDBC with MySQL, with sellers and departments as entities.